 Mardi Gras And The Truck Parade

 Our family became part of a group that commandeered one of these festive vehicles.
 They rented a semi with an open cargo carrier and did their own decorations.
-I somehow always seemed to be responsible for buying my own stuff and really couldn’t afford much at the time.
+I didn’t get involved in that chore myself, but was happy to jump on board when the magical day arrived.

-The Elephant Bun
+The Elephant Bun Experience

 Poboys and French Bread